taskett/taskett/_posts/2019-11-28-year_review.md

 **Best Book:** Never Split the Difference

-## What’s in store for 2020
+## What’s in store for 2020?

-This year, I want to give myself a lot of room to breathe.
+This year, I want to give myself lots of room to breathe.
 To recover.
 To start over on a healthy foundation.
-So to keep it simple, **I only have two definite _‘will happen’_ goals for 2020.
-They are:**
+So with that in mind, my main goals for 2020 are:

 * Simplify my Life
 * Follow the Magic